-Concentric bends in electrical conduit refer to long radius bends that typically match the bend radius of different size conduits to each other.
-Chapter 9, Table 2 of the NEC gives the minimum radius for conduit bends - this is typically the radius built into conduit benders of all sizes.
-It is only the minimum radius, however - longer radius bends are always possible, if a little time consuming to accomplish.
+Concentric bends in electrical conduit refer to long-radius bends that typically match the bend radius of different size conduits to each other.
+Chapter 9, Table 2 of the NEC gives the minimum radius for conduit bends; this is typically the radius built into conduit benders of all sizes.
+It is only the minimum radius, however.
+Longer radius bends are always possible, if a little time-consuming, to accomplish.

 Consider a rack of different size conduits aligned parallel with each other.
-When the time comes to bend the conduit (perhaps a 90° bend in each conduit) they will not align well with each other during the bend, or when the bend is completed, when the conduits all use a different bending radius.
-This hub is designed to give instructions on how to eliminate that visual problem by making all the conduits have the appropriate radius.
+When the time comes to bend the conduit (perhaps a 90° bend in each conduit) they will not align well with each other during the bend or when the bend is completed, when the conduits all use a different bending radius.
+This article is designed to give instructions on how to eliminate that visual problem by making all the conduits have the appropriate radius.
 Mostly a matter of appearance rather than function, many jobs still require concentric conduit bends on racks of conduit.

 The Math Of Concentric Bends

 As always, there is a little math to be considered in complex conduit bending instructions.
-Don't worry, though - there isn't a lot of it.
-For the example to be used throughout this hub, we will be using the case of a 3" conduit with a ½ conduit placed 2" away from the outside of the larger conduit and making the same 90º bend.
+Don't worry, though, there isn't a lot of it.
+For the example to be used throughout this article, we will be using the case of a 3" conduit with a ½ conduit placed 2" away from the outside of the larger conduit and making the same 90º bend.
 The NEC code book, chapter 9, table 2 gives the bend radius of 3" electrical conduit as 13" and the radius of a ½" is only 4".
-As the smaller conduit has a much smaller bending radius, when both conduits are bent to their minimum radius (that is, the normal bend from any bender) and aligned so that the bend begins at the same point the smaller conduit will have to pass through the larger one and will end up on the wrong side of the large conduit.
+As the smaller conduit has a much smaller bending radius when both conduits are bent to their minimum radius (that is, the normal bend from any bender) and aligned so that the bend begins at the same point, the smaller conduit will have to pass through the larger one and will end up on the wrong side of the large conduit.
 Just picture a large conduit with a long, gentle bend and a small conduit with a much sharper bend both going in the same direction and the small conduit on the outside of the bend.

 The small conduit needs a much larger bending radius, but what should it be?
 This is probably a good time to define some math terms we will be using.
 Imagine 4 pieces of conduit, all bent into a 90 and laid end to end so that they form a circle.
 The radius is the distance from the center of that circle to the inside of the conduit.
-The circumference is the distance completely around the circle formed by the inside of the conduit, and is equal to the radius times 6.28 (radius*6.28).
+The circumference is the distance completely around the circle formed by the inside of the conduit and is equal to the radius times 6.28 (radius*6.28).

 Back to our math problem.
 The radius of the 3" conduit is 13" (from the NEC) and the thickness of that conduit is 3".
 The ½" conduit is to be placed 2" away from the larger one: adding the three figures (13 + 3 + 2) gives us the needed bending radius of the ½" conduit, or 18".

-Making A Concentric Bend
+Making a Concentric Bend in EMT

 Concentric bends are made by making many small bends with a small distance between them rather than one large bend.
 A little more math is needed to decide just how many bends will be needed and how far apart they need to be.
-We know the radius of our concentric bend is to be 18"; given that figure we can find out how long it should be as well.
+We know the radius of our concentric bend is to be 18"; given that figure, we can find out how long it should be as well.
 In the preceding section we found that the circumference is the distance around the imaginary circle made by 4 90º bends.
 The distance we need is thus ¼ of the circumference as we only have ¼ of a complete circle.
 The calculation is as follows: 18" * 6.28 / 4, or 28.2".
 If we divide that into 18, 5º bends we will have the 90º bend we need (18 * 5 = 90).
 Dividing 28.2" by 18 bends we see that each bend should be 1.57" apart - we'll round that off to 1.5" apart.
-Now that's about the minimum possible using a ½" conduit bender, but that fact that we will be making only 5º bends helps.
+Now that's about the minimum possible using a ½" conduit bender, but the fact that we will be making only 5º bends helps.